0leh-kondratov/stream-forge/docs/StreamForge_III_Infrastructure_and_Environment.md

 ### Chapter 8: Monitoring and Observability: Comprehensive System Control

-To ensure stable operation and prompt incident response, StreamForge implements a comprehensive monitoring and observability system.
+To ensure stable operation and enable rapid incident response, StreamForge leverages a comprehensive observability stack.

 #### 8.1.
 Metrics: Prometheus, NodeExporter, cAdvisor

-- **Prometheus** — a time-series collection and storage system used for aggregating system and application metrics.
+- **Prometheus** — the core time-series database for collecting and storing system and application metrics.
 - **cAdvisor** — a tool for monitoring container resources and performance.
 - **NodeExporter** — an exporter for operating system and host metrics.